Last update: 1st Feb 2026

 I obtained my Ph.D. in Mathematics from UNSW Sydney in 3.5 years under full sponsorship by the Ministry of Higher Education, Malaysia.
 My research interest revolves around applying the theory of point processes to model a diverse array of real-life phenomena.
 My tagline “Stats Savvy.
 Tech Trailblazer.
 Linguistic Luminary.” essentially highlights my areas of expertise.

-Linguistic Luminary – My linguistic prowess has earned recognition from reputable institutions such as the University of Cambridge Local Examination Syndicate, which awarded me a Distinction in English Language.
-Proficient in five different languages, I have undertaken numerous crucial roles, such as serving as the editor for documentation related to the U.S. Embassy Grant and offering live translation services to international students.
+Linguistic Luminary – My linguistic proficiency has been formally recognized by reputable institutions such as the University of Cambridge Local Examination Syndicate, which awarded me a Distinction in English Language.
+Fluent in five languages, I have undertaken several high-impact roles, including serving as the editor for official documentation related to a U.S. Embassy Grant, providing live translation services, and being an author of university-level policy books that play a critical role in guiding institutional governance and strategic direction.

 Educational Background